gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Understood."
 The ship banked,
 pushing Sindy back into her seat.
-"I'll find somewhere to set down and call you then."
+"I'll go check out the beacon."

-"Rusty Bridge!"
+"Go to Rusty Bridge!"
 Sindy said.
 "You'll be safe there, I promise!"

 The captain glanced at her.